KGharib/Detecting-Sarcasam-on-Reddit/README.md

 2. **Data Understanding**
 Column Names and descriptions for Data set:
 - label
-- comment
+- comment: the textual comment
-- author
+- author: which user posted that comment
-- subreddit
+- subreddit: the subreddit that the comment was posted to(subreddit is similar to the theme/genre)
 - score
-- ups
+- ups: the number of upvotes a comment received
-- downs
+- downs: the number of downvotes a comment receieved
-- date
+- date: data a comment was posted
 - created_utc
 - parent_comment